Episode 1.5: Strengths, Limitations, and Applications of Research Types

 Applied Address real-world problems directly

-These types often make use of qualitative, quantitative, or mixed methods, depending on the nature of the research question.
+These types can work independently or in combination, depending on the research question.

 Let’s now take a deeper look at each research type and how it plays out in practice.